 The A in FAIR refers to accessible data.
 This term leads to a lot of confusion; it does NOT mean that your data must be publicly accessible.
 It means that there needs to be clear documentation regarding how the data can be accessed, if appropriate.
 See the question How can I meet the FAIR-principes/Open Data requirements if my data are subject to the GDPR and therefore I'm not allowed to share them? above for more information about what needs to be considered so that data can be appropriately shared, especially if those data fall under the purview of the GDPR privacy law.

 The I in FAIR means data and metadata (data about data) should be Interoperable.
 This word is pretty new for a lot of people (even native English speakers).
-What it basically means is that you should have metadata that describes your research data so that others can understand your data and reuse it.
-See the question I'm writing a data management plan (DMP) and it's asking about which metadata standards or ontologies I will use.
+What it basically means is that you should have metadata that describes your research data in a standard fashion so that others can understand your data and reuse it.
+See the question I'm writing a data management plan (DMP) and the template is asking about which metadata standards, metadata schema, ontologies, terminologies and controlled vocabulary I will use.
 What does this mean? for more information about metadata.
 In addition to creating metadata about your research data, one way to help you meet this "interoperability" requirement is to make use of open-source software (e.g. R) and data formats (e.g. csv, txt) as much as possible.
 If someone needs to use special software that must be purchased before they can open and use your data, then the data are less readily interoperable.
 Additional infrastructure at the VU is being developed to support researchers in meeting the Interoperability requirement, so don't worry too much about it at the moment.
 For now, just make sure to write a data management plan and to keep good documentation records about your data, for example, by:

 Finally, the R in FAIR means reusable.
 In simple terms, it's a summary of the F, A, I aspects of the FAIR-principles: if you meet those requirements, your data should be reusable.
 There are some more details that apply here, but those will be explained as the FAIR-data infrastructure at the VU develops.